shravan188/how-i-learnt-x-in-y-days/hld_system_design_learning_journey.md

     * sqlalchemy.exc.OperationalError: (psycopg2.OperationalError) could not translate host name "postgres" to address: No such host is known.
 Reason : In `SQLALCHEMY_DATABASE_URI = 'postgresql://pgusername:pgpassword@postgres:5432/demo_db'`, sqlalchemy could not figure out what postgres:5432 is hence changed to localhost:5432

     * Kubernetes service external ip pending
+    * kubectl exec [POD] [COMMAND] is DEPRECATED and will be removed in a future version.
+Use kubectl exec [POD] -- [COMMAND] instead.
+    * Unable to locate package curl : Solution : First run `apt-get update`, then `apt get install curl`
+    * Package 'ping' has no installation candidate : Solution : `apt-get update` followed by `apt-get install iputils-ping`

 ### Doubts
 1. What is a context in Kubernetes?